Boro people: Boros in colonial tribal politics

-Tribe, and Plains Tribes, were new social categories introduced by the colonial authorities—the only human category in the pre-colonial times was jati—and the elites from these social groups, including that from the Boros, used these categories for political articulation.
-The Tribal League, a full political organisation, emerged in 1933 as the common platform for all plains tribes of the Brahmaputra valley.
+The elites from these social groups, including that from the Boros, used these categories for political articulation.
+The Tribal League, a full political organisation, emerged in 1933 as the common platform for all plains tribes of the Brahmaputra valley that included the Boro, Karbi, Mising, Tiwa and the Rabha.
 This formation excluded the hills tribes which were not allowed political participation.
+The colonial state and ethnographers' desire to define the tribal people, the need of the people to define themselves, and the earlier pre-political associations were significant contributory factors in the development of the tribal identity among the Boro and other groups.

 The Tribal League, which included Boro leaders such as Rabi Chandra Kachari and Rupnath Brahma, succeeded in protecting the Line system in 1937 against the proposal by the Muslim League.